Production Guide

 Metrics

-The chart can support sending metrics to an existing StatsD instance or provide a Prometheus endpoint.
+The chart supports sending metrics to an existing StatsD instance or provide a Prometheus endpoint.

 The metrics endpoint is available at svc/{{ .Release.Name }}-statsd:9102/metrics.